 - Use brick-style cream cheese.
 Not cream cheese spread.

 - Heavy cream with 30% or more milk fat preferred in frosting for the most delicious and creamiest texture.
 Milk works in a pinch!

 Tag @sallysbakeblog on Instagram and hashtag it #sallysbakingaddiction.

-Here’s my recipe for Homemade Lemon Cupcakes – a reader favorite!
+Here’s my recipe for lemon cupcakes with blackberry cream cheese frosting – a reader favorite!